sourav-bk/Golang/Opps.md

 Core OOP Concepts in Go :

-- ***Classes and Objects (Structs)***: Go uses structs instead of classes to define data structures.
+- ***Classes and Objects (Structs)***: Go uses structs instead of classes., to define data structures.
 An "object" in Go is an instance of a struct.
 - ***Encapsulation (Exported Identifiers)***: Access control is managed at the package level using naming conventions.
   - ***Public***: Identifiers starting with an uppercase letter (e.g., ExportedField) are accessible from other packages.
   - ***Private***: Identifiers starting with a lowercase letter (e.g., unexportedField) are restricted to their own package.